-Cumulocity was designed to accommodate arbitrary vertical IoT applications in addition to its generic functionality.
-Tenants can subscribe to applications to get
+Cumulocity is designed to accommodate arbitrary vertical IoT applications in addition to its generic functionality.

 This section introduces the basic concepts around applications in Cumulocity.

 Web applications are HTML5 single page applications, that appear in the Cumulocity app switcher and that are hosted on Cumulocity.

 Microservices are docker containers, hosted by Cumulocity and exposing a REST API.

 Applications regardless of form are identified by a so-called application key.
 The application key enables Cumulocity to associate a REST request from an application with the particular application, see the section on Application management in the Reference guide.